Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

 A properly placed tube in the trachea protects the patient’s airway and allows the paramedic to breathe for the patient.
-A misplaced tube in the esophagus will lead to the death of the patient if it is not detected.
+A misplaced line in the esophagus will lead to the patient’s death if it is not detected.

-A March 2005 study in the Annals of Emergency Medicine, which compared field intubations using continuous capnography to confirm intubations versus no use.
+A March 2005 study in the Annals of Emergency Medicine compared field intubations using continuous capnography to confirm intubations versus no use.

 It showed zero unrecognized misplaced intubations in the control group versus 23% misplaced tubes in the unmonitored group.